In this Industry Dialogue, an expert shares his informed opinions with EW.

 EW: Is there any particular location where maintenance is absolutely critical — both to prevent injury and litigation?

 KS: Maintenance is critical in all locations to prolong the life of the equipment and prevent injury and resulting litigation.
 Units in public-transit facilities (train stations, airports and the like) typically operate for more hours per day and suffer more abuse than similar equipment in malls or office buildings.
 For these reasons, public-transit units require more frequent maintenance and repair.
 However, all escalators and moving walks should have monthly maintenance to ensure things like handrails, comb teeth, and step/pallet rollers are in good condition.

 Outdoor units can require different maintenance than indoor units.
 A dry, desert environment can expose the mechanical components to more dust and dirt, possibly causing an increased wear rate of chains and exposed gearing.
 Units in a salty environment may have corrosion issues.
 I have seen units with severely corroded aluminum landing plates and steel trusses.
 Units in colder climates that are not protected properly can be subject to water and ice.
-I worked on an outdoor unit that had to run 24/7 in the winter so the handrails would not freeze to the guides and stop moving.
+I worked on an water and ice.
+I worked on an in the winter so the handrails would not freeze to the guides and stop moving.